 - The secondary beneficiaries were parents and siblings, but they were only entitled to recover if there were NO primary beneficiaries, AND if 1) they depended on the decedent financially and 2)resided within the United States at the time of death.

 - Parents of a minor child could be a beneficiary only if they regularly contributed to the child’s support.
 Moreover, both/all parents had a single, indivisible claim.
 The award would be apportioned between them as needed if the parents were unmarried.

-, the beneficiaries are as follows:
+With the change in the law, the beneficiaries are as follows:

 - The primary beneficiaries are the decedent’s spouse, registered domestic partner, and children.

 - The secondary beneficiaries are parents and siblings.
 They may only recover if there are not primary beneficiaries.
 That said, there are no requirements relating to financial dependency or residency of a secondary beneficiary.

 - For parents of a minor child, they will be a beneficiary if they can demonstrate “significant involvement” of an emotional, psychological, or financial nature at any time “reasonably near” to the time of the tort or the time of death.
 Each parent now has their own individual claim as a beneficiary.